 What do we need to do after the foreign partner arrives in the U.S.?

-The couple will have to marry in a marriage equality state within 90 days of the foreign national partner’s entry.
+The couple will have to marry within 90 days of the foreign national partner’s entry.
 The foreign spouse can then apply for adjustment of status to become a permanent resident (green card holder).
 You can find more information about the procedure to adjust status here.
 Note that K visa entrants can only apply to adjust status based on the marriage for which they were given permission to enter the country.